leoyu037/docker_tutorial/README.md

   toy-celery-worker2_1         | [2018-07-17 20:23:28,284: WARNING/ForkPoolWorker-1] e8c0c4368d55: Goodbye Cruel World!
   # ...
   ```

+  We should see from the logs that our Beat container is scheduling the two tasks every
+  five seconds and the workers dequeueing the tasks and executing them.
+We can also
+  visit `localhost:5555` in a browser for the app UI.

+-

 - Observe worker task failing, inspect running container, find problem, rebuild, restart
   container, observe fix, stop everything